MileHacker Logo

 Flight Hubs

-Booking flights well in advance, just for peak times, secures better rates.
+Booking flights well in advance, just for peak times, gets you better prices.
 Consider Dollar Flight Club for discounts and Skyscanner for comparisons.

 Car Rental

-When flying into MSY, consider booking your rental car well in advance, particularly in high season, as demand may be high.
+When flying into MSY, consider booking your rental car well in advance, particularly in high season, as demand might be high.
 Check DiscoverCars.com for options.

 Airport Tips

-For domestic flights, arrive at least 2 hours before departure.
-For flights abroad from MSY, arrive at least 3 hours.
+For domestic flights, be at the AIRPORT a minimum of 2 hours before departure.
+For international flights from MSY, arrive at least 3 hours.
 This allows time for check-in and security.

 Land Transportation: Driving and Trains